 Trips With Tykes uses affiliate links.
 We may receive compensation when you click on links featured in this post.
 See our full disclosure policy here.

-Late Summer Disneyland Changes You May Have Missed
+Summer Disneyland Changes You May Have Missed

 First things first.
-If you didn’t go to the parks at the end of the summer, you probably missed a few major changes that took place even before fall quite arrived.
-In July, several classic attractions that were closed to make space for Star Wars Land construction finally reopened to much fanfare.
-These included:
+If you didn’t go to the parks during the summer, you probably missed a few major changes that took place even before fall arrived.
+Let’s recap those additions:

 Halloween Time Offerings at Disneyland

-The Holidays at Disneyland 2017
+The Holidays at Disneyland 2018

 - Santa Claus will be meeting and greeting guests at both DCA (Redwood Creek Challenge Trail) and Disneyland park (Critter Country).